mhibbins/HeIST/README.md

 ```
 set introgression source="species in tree" dest="species in tree" prob=[float_value] timing=[float_value]
 ```
 Note that timing must be specified in coalescent units.
-For this reason, we recommend first running your input tree through [`subs2coal`](#subs2coal)
+For this reason, we recommend first running your input tree through [`subs2coal`](#subs2coal) if it's in substitution units.

 ### Conversion type parameter